Asbestos Concerns During Renovations for a Healthy School Environment

 - National Emission Standards for Hazardous Air Pollutants (NESHAP) applies to building demolition and renovation projects in schools.
 The regulation specifies work practices and other standards to minimize asbestos release.

-- Sensible Steps for Healthier School Environments by EPA provides an overview of issues related to asbestos in schools.
+- Sensible Steps for Healthier School Environments section on asbestos by EPA provides an overview of issues related to asbestos in schools.

 - The Asbestos Model Accreditation Plan (MAP) (PDF)(16pp, 189K, About PDF) requires accreditation for people who do inspections, prepare asbestos management plans and/or design and conduct asbestos response actions in schools and other public and commercial buildings.